-Gray and MacDougall [860] show how to construct vertex-magic total labelings for several families of non-regular graphs, including the disjoint union of two other graphs already possessing vertex-magic total labelings.
+Gray and MacDougall [971] show how to construct vertex-magic total labelings for several families of non-regular graphs, including the disjoint union of two other graphs already possessing vertex-magic total labelings.
 They prove that if G is a d-regular graph of order v and H a t-regular graph of order u with each having a strong vertex magic total labeling and $vd^2 + 2d + 2v + 2u = 2tvd + 2t + ut^2$ then $G \cup H$ possesses a strong vertex-magic total labeling.
 They also provide bounds on the minimum degree of a graph with a vertex-magic total labeling.

-In [862] Gray and MacDougall establish the existence of vertex-magic total labelings for several infinite classes of regular graphs.
+In [973] Gray and MacDougall establish the existence of vertex-magic total labelings for several infinite classes of regular graphs.
 Their method enables them to begin with any even-regular graph and construct a cubic graph possessing a vertex-magic total labeling that produces strong vertex-magic total labelings for many even order regular graphs.
 The construction also extends to certain families of non-regular graphs.

-In [1668] Nagaraj, Ponnappan, and Prabakaran define a vertex-magic total labeling of G to be an even vertex magic total labeling if the set of vertex labels is $\{2,4,6,\ldots,2|V(G)|\}$.
-They prove the following: C_n is even vertex magic total if and only if n is odd; n0; is even vertex magic total; wheels are not even vertex magic total; fans (excluding n0; are not even vertex magic total; kites are not even vertex magic total; and n1; and n2; are not even vertex magic total.
-In [1671] they prove that n3; n4; n5; n5; n6; n7; n8; n9; n9;
+In [1882] Nagaraj, Ponnappan, and Prabakaran define a vertex-magic total labeling of G to be an even vertex magic total labeling if the set of vertex labels is $\{2,4,6,\ldots,2|V(G)|\}$ .
+They prove the following: $C_n$ is even vertex magic total if and only if n is odd; n is even vertex magic total; wheels are not even vertex magic total; fans (excluding n is not even vertex magic total; kites are not even vertex magic total; and n is not even vertex magic total.
+In [1885] they prove that n is n in n in